 Retractables by design do not have bottom and top tracks attached horizontally to the mesh because they must be able to retract or, roll up when in use.

 While the mesh is completely “sealed” across the top and bottom, a clever cat intent on escaping may be able to use it’s paw to lift the mesh just enough to squeeze through at the bottom.

-Dogs generally can’t fit under the mesh, but if they’re big enough they can jump up on the screen and break the magnetic field allowing the retractable to slide open (retractables, when in use are attached using magnets).
+Dogs generally can’t fit under the mesh, but if they’re big enough they can jump up on the screen and break the magnetic field allowing the retractable to slide open (Some Retractable types like the Phantom Professional and Mirage are attached using magnets).
 Locks are available to prevent this.

-Mirage offers an optional special mesh called “super screen” that’s more visible and durable.
+Mirage offers an optional special mesh called TuffScreen that’s more visible and durable and is available by special order.
 It resists tearing when run into or when a dog jumps up on it.
 A cat may have slightly harder time lifting it because of its thickness.